Skip to content

 Lint-on-write hook (PostToolUse on Edit/Write)

-What it does: after every Edit or Write tool call, run the project’s linter against the changed file.
-If the linter fails, return the error to the agent so it can fix the violation in the next turn.
+What it does: after every Edit or Write, run the project linter against the changed file.
+Linter fails?
+Hand the error back to the agent so it fixes the violation on the next turn.

-Implementation note: scope the hook to specific file extensions you actually lint.
-Running prettier on every JSON file in node_modules/ is not what you want.
+Implementation note: scope the hook to the file extensions you actually lint.
+Running prettier across every JSON file in node_modules/ is a great way to hang the loop.

 Branch-protect hook (PreToolUse on Bash)